 Typologies - Introduction

-The APG Typologies Framework includes integrated processes for collection and analysis of information and case studies; and for sharing findings and case studies with members and observers and the private sector.
+The APG's typologies framework includes processes for collection and analysis of information and case studies, and for sharing this information within the APG membership and with the private sector.

 The following examples taken from APG research provide a few key money laundering and terrorist financing methods, techniques, schemes and instruments: